rauldlnx10/Naomi-Sub-Sync/README.md

 * **Integrated Translation:** Quickly translate subtitles thanks to integration with the [MyMemory API](https://mymemory.translated.net/).

-* **Autosave:** Don't worry about losing your work.
-The application automatically saves the state in your browser.

 * **Offline Mode:** Works entirely in your browser, with no internet connection required (once the page has loaded).

 ## 🛠️ How to Use